Wumbobfuscation/Wumbobfuscation/API Hooking/Detours.md

 ### Detour API Hooking Stages
 ##### Hooking
 1. [`DetourTransactionBegin()`](https://github.com/Microsoft/Detours/wiki/DetourTransactionBegin) - Begin a new transaction for attaching a detour.
-2. [`DetourUpdateThread`](https://github.com/Microsoft/Detours/wiki/DetourUpdateThread) - Update the target with a pending transaction.
+2. [`DetourUpdateThread`](https://github.com/Microsoft/Detours/wiki/DetourUpdateThread) - Update the target thread with a pending detour transaction.
 3. [`DetourAttach()`](https://github.com/Microsoft/Detours/wiki/DetourAttach) or [`DetourAttachEx()`](https://github.com/Microsoft/Detours/wiki/DetourAttachEx) - Attach a detour to a target function.
 4. [`DetourTransactionCommit()`](https://github.com/Microsoft/Detours/wiki/DetourTransactionCommit) or [`DetourTransactionCommitEx()`](https://github.com/Microsoft/Detours/wiki/DetourTransactionCommitEx) - Used by the target program to commit to the detour.
 The previous two steps do not take place until the program has committed to the detour transaction this way.
 ##### Unhooking